-A part-time student (carrying less than 12 semester credits in a semester) shall be placed on academic warning if, at the end of any semester, he or she has a cumulative grade point average less than 2.00 after attempting a total of 10 hours or more as a part-time student.
+A part-time student (carrying less than 12 semester credits in a semester) shall be placed on academic warning if, at the end of any semester, he or she has a cumulative grade point average less than 2.00.
 During the next semester, if the student does not receive a 2.00 GPA and/or complete at least 67% of their coursework, the student is dismissed from the College.
 The student may appeal the dismissal and follow the same appeals process found above in the full-time satisfactory academic progress appeals process.

-Students on academic probation may be required to retake courses in which "F" or "D" grades were received, take a reduced credit-load, and/or become involved in special programs.
+Students on academic probation may be required to retake courses in which "F" or "D" grades were received, take a reduced credit-load, become involved in special programs, and/or have restrictions place on extra-curricular campus activities (athletics, fine arts, etc.).
 They are also required to submit periodic academic progress reports.

-If it is apparent that a student is not profiting from attendance, the Vice President for Academic Affairs may dismiss a student without any waiting period.
+If it is apparent that a student is not profiting from attendance, the Vice President of Academic Affairs may dismiss a student without any waiting period.